- This post contains affiliate links. Read more here.

 More Tools for Relieving Cat Anxiety

-If a ThunderShirt doesn’t work, try:
+If a ThunderShirt doesn’t work, consider:

-- Distraction: When the anxiety is caused by noise (such as a thunderstorm or fireworks), you can create a cocoon of safety and distraction.
+- Distraction: When your cat’s anxiety is caused by noise (such as a thunderstorm or fireworks), you can create a cocoon of safety and distraction.
 Drawing the curtains, turning on a fan, playing soft music, or turning the television on low can all help.
 Provide your cat with a safe place to retreat, with a cat bed and favorite toys—and a litter box nearby.

 - Pheromone-based therapy: Many cat owners swear by pheromone sprays like Feliway to reduce anxiety and stress.
 It’s available as a refillable diffuser and as a spray or wipes.
 The people who make the ThunderShirt make a similar product, ThunderEase for Cats.